 During winter, wetlands and agricultural habitats in California, especially the Central Valley, support the largest single concentration of waterfowl (currently three to four million) in North America.
 This concentration represents more than 60 percent of all waterfowl wintering in the Pacific Flyway and more than 20 percent of all waterfowl wintering in North America.
 These birds are almost entirely dependent on water and habitat provided through human activities due to the significant loss of wetlands in California.

 Since 1971, when adult hunters in California were first required to purchase a State Duck Stamp for waterfowl hunting, nearly $22 million has been spent to enhance wetland habitats.
-These funds, and additional contributions from non profit conservation groups and federal agencies, have been used to enhance about 50,000 acres of wetland habitat in California on state and federal lands.
+These funds, and additional contributions from non profit conservation groups and federal agencies, have been used to enhance over 50,000 acres of wetland habitat in California on state and federal lands.
 An additional $5 million raised from the sale of State Duck Stamps has been expended to improve waterfowl habitat in the production areas in Canada that contribute waterfowl to the wintering populations in California.

 The goals of the CSDS, as described in legislation, are to protect, preserve, restore, enhance, and develop migratory waterfowl breeding and wintering habitat, evaluate habitat projects, and conduct waterfowl resource assessments and other waterfowl related research.
 To achieve these goals the program has adopted the following four objectives:

 - Identify activities which are needed for the conservation and maintenance of California's waterfowl habitat on public land.

 - Develop and fund project-specific strategies to protect, enhance, maintain or restore significant waterfowl habitat on public land.

 - Develop and fund project-specific strategies to conserve waterfowl populations.